insaafmah/SOAR/INTERPOLATION.md

 ![Extrapolation](images/extrapolation_t.svg)

 This diagram shows how we extrapolate the values at the boundaries of the available data.
-We use the two closest control points to the boundary at $x_1$ and $x_2$ and extrapolate the value at $x_0$ so that the slope from the value at $x_0$ to the value at $x_1$ is the same as the slope from the value at $x_1$ to the value at $x_2$.
+We use the two closest control points to the boundary at $t_1$ and $t_2$ and extrapolate the value at $t_0$ so that the slope from the value at $t_0$ to the value at $t_1$ is the same as the slope from the value at $t_1$ to the value at $t_2$.
 The same is done for the other boundary.

 ## 3D Mixed Interpolation

 ![Vertical Interpolation](images/vertical-interpolation_t.svg)

 This diagram shows how 3D interpolation works.
-We compute four control points at the target $x$ and $y$, each on a different isobaric level, ground level, or a layer extrapolated from the available data.
-The value at $(x, y, z)$ is then computed by interpolating from those four control points.
+We compute four control points at the target $t^x$ and $t^y$, each on a different isobaric level, ground level, or a layer extrapolated from the available data.
+The value at $(t^x, t^y, t^z)$ is then computed by interpolating from those four control points.

 The control points are obtained using 2D interpolation, as shown in the previous diagram.
 The altitudes $z_0, z_1, z_2$ and $z_3$ of the four control points are also calculated using 2D interpolation.

-When we have the four control points, we use the same recursive method as in the 1D non-uniform interpolation to compute the value at $(x, y, z)$.
+When we have the four control points, we use the same recursive method as in the 1D non-uniform interpolation to compute the value at $(t^x, t^y, z)$.

 ## Notes